tigera/docs/README.md

 ### Viewing your changes locally for unreleased documentation

-If you prefer to view changes to unreleased documentation locally, you must modify the `docusuarus.config.js` file.
+If you prefer to view changes to unreleased documentation locally, you must modify the `docusaurus.config.js` file.
-Add 'next' to the list for `onlyIncludeVersions` for the product docs you want to build.
+Add 'current' to the list for `onlyIncludeVersions` for the product docs you want to build.

 ```js
       {